rakibulinux/book-catalog-assignment/README.md

 ```bash
 pnpx prisma migrate dev --name init
 ```

 This command creates a new migration file based on your schema changes and applies it to your database.

 6. `Install Prisma Client:` Install the Prisma Client library by running the following command:

 ```bash
 pnpm install @prisma/client
 ```

 This command installs the Prisma Client, which provides an interface to interact with your database.

 That's it!
-You have successfully set up the University Management Core Service Starter project.
+You have successfully set up the Book Catalog Service Starter project.
 You can now start exploring and working with the codebase.
 Refer to the project documentation or README for further instructions on how to run and use the core service.

-Happy coding!